Son of television producer dies in ski accident in Utah

-SALT LAKE CITY (AP) — The son of television producer Jenji Kohan, who created the series “Örange is the New Black,” died in a New Year’s Eve ski accident in Utah, police said Thursday.
+SALT LAKE CITY (AP) — The son of television producer Jenji Kohan, who created the series “Orange is the New Black,” died in a New Year’s Eve ski accident in Utah, police said Thursday.

 Charles “Charlie” Noxon, 20, was pronounced dead after hitting a sign Tuesday on an intermediate-level trail at Park City Mountain resort , police said.